calvenjs/KC-Breakout-Strategy/README.md

 2. Though the strategy shows significant returns, more filters can be implemented to reduce whipsaws, drawdown and volatility
 3. Incorporate short strategy

-*As a disclaimer, this is a purely a self-initiated educational project.
+*As a disclaimer, this is a purely self-initiated educational project.
 Any backtested results do not guarantee performance in live trading.
 Do live trading at your own risk.*